dashed-slug/wallets/readme.txt

 Requires at least: 4.0
 Tested up to: 5.4.1
 Requires PHP: 5.6
-Stable tag: 5.0.4
+Stable tag: 5.0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Custodial cryptocurrency wallets: Let your users deposit, withdraw, and transfer bitcoins and altcoins on your site.
+Offer your users custodial cryptocurrency wallets, backed by full nodes that you control.

 == Description ==

 [![RIPS CodeRisk](https://coderisk.com/wp/plugin/wallets/badge "RIPS CodeRisk")](https://coderisk.com/wp/plugin/wallets)

-### Custodial cryptocurrency wallets: Let your users deposit, withdraw, and transfer bitcoins and altcoins on your site.
+### Offer your users custodial cryptocurrency wallets, backed by full nodes that you control.

 = At a glance =

 [Bitcoin and Altcoin Wallets](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin) is a FREE WordPress plugin by [dashed-slug](https://dashed-slug.net).

-Your users can perform financial transactions on your site via Bitcoins and other cryptocurrencies.
+Your users can deposit, withdraw and transfer Bitcoins and other cryptocurrencies on your site.

 = Get the free PDF manual! =